HUSKY VACATIONS IN CANADA: YOUR HUSKY TRIPS TO NORTH AMERICA

 Throughout its ten provinces and three territories, Canada boasts some of the most stunning scenery in the world, from mountains and rivers to wild forests.
 Luckily for adventurers, husky tours and dog sledding opportunities are all over Canada!

-Canadas long tradition in Dog Sledding
+Canada’s long tradition in dog sledding

 Today, dog sledding is more of a recreational sport.
 Races and events keep the dog sledding industry alive.
 Husky tours and dog sledding journeys give adventurous tourists exciting opportunities to experience dog sledding first-hand and keep the tradition going.